feel-physics/HoloMagnet3/README.md

 ## What's this?

 This is a Science (Physics) education app for HoloLens.
+The target is students in junior high school, high school, college and university.
 You can learn about magnetic field which can not be seen in real world.
 This is one of education app which is few in the world.